-The total amount of capital expenditures is \$3.2B, such as detailed in Table 11-32.
+The total amount of capital expenditures is \$3.5B, such as detailed in Table 11-40.
 This amount excludes GST and QST.
-The structure of this cost by nature that affect the economic impact (labour use, local inputs, imports) is divided this way: local works (earthworks, forest road/trail, drainage and culverts, ballast) representing 38.0% of total cost; bridges and structures with 11.7% of total cost; railway equipment (rail, ties, level crossings, signalling and telecommunications) with 46.2% of total cost; and buildings and storage with 4.1%.
+The structure of this cost by nature that affect the economic impact (labour use, local inputs, imports) is divided this way : local works (civil and earthworks, drainage), representing 29.6% of total cost, track procurement and installation (ballast, rail, ties) with 51.4% of total cost; structures 11.7%; railway equipment (level crossings surface, signalling and telecommunications, and rolling stock) 3.2%; and buildings and depots with 3.9%.
 Thus, the cost structure uses a large share of local resources but also a large share of procurement susceptible to generate imports.